2. Summary of Significant Accounting Policies

 Fair Value Measurements

-ASC Topic 820, “Fair Value Measurements and Disclosures,” requires disclosure of the fair value of financial instruments held by the Company.
+ASC Topic 820 (“Fair Value Measurements and Disclosures”) requires disclosure of the fair value of financial instruments held by the Company.
 ASC topic 825, “Financial Instruments,” defines fair value, and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
 The three levels of valuation hierarchy are defined as follows: Level 1 - inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets.
 Level 2 – to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 3 – inputs to the valuation methodology are unobservable and significant to the fair value measurement.

 The Company accounts for income taxes using the asset and liability method.
-The asset and liability method requires recognition of deferred tax assets and liabilities for expected future tax consequences of temporary differences that currently exist between tax bases and financial reporting bases of the Company's assets and liabilities.
+The asset and liability method require recognition of deferred tax assets and liabilities for expected future tax consequences of temporary differences that currently exist between tax bases and financial reporting bases of the Company's assets and liabilities.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which these temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is provided on deferred taxes if it is determined that it is more likely than not that the asset will not be realized.
 The Company recognizes penalties and interest accrued related to income tax liabilities in the provision for income taxes in its Consolidated Statements of Income.

 Significant management judgment is required to determine the amount of benefit to be recognized in relation to an uncertain tax position.
 The Company uses a two-step process to evaluate tax positions.
 The first step requires an entity to determine whether it is more likely than not (greater than 50% chance) that the tax position will be sustained.
 The second step requires an entity to recognize in the financial statements the benefit of a tax position that meets the more-likely-than-not recognition criterion.
 The amounts ultimately paid upon resolution of issues raised by taxing authorities may differ materially from the amounts accrued and may materially impact the financial statements of the Company in future periods.

 We lease retail stores, warehouse facilities and office space.
 These assets and properties are generally leased under noncancelable agreements that expire at various dates through 2024 with various renewal options for additional periods.
 The agreements, which have been classified as operating leases, generally provide for minimum and, in some cases percentage rent and require us to pay all insurance, taxes and other maintenance costs.
-Leases with step rent provisions, escalation clauses or other lease concessions are accounted for on a straight-line basis over the lease term and include “rent holidays” (periods in which we are not obligated to pay rent).
+Leases with step rent provisions, escalation clauses or other lease concessions are accounted for on a straight-line basis over the lease term and includes “rent holidays” (periods in which we are not obligated to pay rent).
 Cash or lease incentives received upon entering into certain store leases (“tenant improvement allowances”) are recognized on a straight-line basis as a reduction to rent expense over the lease term.
-We record the unamortized portion of tenant improvement allowances as a part of deferred rent.
+The Company records the unamortized portion of tenant improvement allowances as a part of deferred rent.
 We do not have leases with capital improvement funding.
 Percentage rentals are based on sales performance in excess of specified minimums at various stores and are accounted for in the period in which the amount of percentage rent can be accurately estimated.

 The Company from time to time grants restricted stock awards and options to employees, non-employees and Company executives and directors.
 Such awards are valued based on the grant date fair-value of the instruments, net of estimated forfeitures.
 The value of each award is amortized on a straight-line basis over the vesting period.